bluesNbrews/computerSystems/README.md

 ### calcNetIDHostID.c

 Show the class, network ID, and host ID of a given IPv4 address.
+The class is based on the first octet as follows:

 * Class A    1    to  126
 * Class B    128  to  191
 * Class C    192  to  223
 * Class D    224  to  239
 * Class E    240  to  254

+### dynamicMemAllocation.c

+Find the sum of array elements.
+The array elements are populated from user input using dynamic memory allocation.